The Mark of Zorro chapter 11 Three Suitors

 He glanced toward as he spoke, and there was almost a sneer upon his lips.

 “What magnificent grit!” said.
-“I, too, shall return to Reina de Los Angeles, if Don will be as good as to have his carriage around.
+“I, too, shall return to Reina de Los Angeles, if will be as good as to have his carriage around.
 I can tie my horse to the rear of it.
 To ride horseback the distance again this day would be the death of me!”

 Gonzales laughed and led the way from the house.
 Captain Ramón paid his respects to the ladies, glowered at Don Diego, and followed.
-The faced Señorita Lolita again as her parents escorted the captain to the door.
+The caballero faced Señorita Lolita again as her parents escorted the captain to the door.

 “You will think of the matter?” he asked.
 “My father will be at me again within a few days, and I shall escape censure if I am able to tell him that it is all settled.
 If you decide to wed me, have your father send me word by a servant.
 Then I shall put my house in order against the wedding day.”